adityasolanki205/Streaming-Pipeline-using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

 ```

 3. **Reading Data from Pub Sub**: Now we will start reading data from Pub sub to start the pipeline .
 The data is read using **beam.io.ReadFromPubSub()**.
-Here we will just read the input message by providing the TOPIC.
-The output is decoded.
+Here we will just read the input message by providing the TOPIC and the output is decoded which was encoded while generating the data.

 ```python
     def run(argv=None, save_main_session=True):